deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

    node_group=worker
    ```

-5. Now you can simply run this playbook with your inventory file.
+5. Run the playbook with the inventory file.

 ## How to put an existing cluster node under the node-manager's control?